WayneKeenan/python-pcbmode-zero/README.rst

 Highlights:

-- concise: 'flat dot' syntax for configuration (preserving original JSON names)
+- Concise*: 'flat dot' syntax for configuration (preserving original JSON names)
 - default values: defaulted configuration options (e.g. documentation font defaults)
 - reduce duplication: copy components and slightly modifiy (e.g. location) to reuse as new components
 - programatic configuration: e.g. reuse config generated from functions, use constants etc
 - procedural generation: e.g. use loops to generate paths and component placements
 - less clutter: e.g. import SVG files for 'paths', rather than using embedded SVG path command strings
 - automated:  triggers `pcbmode` command utility to generate output files
+- Built-in component library (e.g. resistors, LEDs, connectors) collected from the Boldport PCBmodE projects

 Status
 ======

-Experimental... the current example_ should hopefully give a flavour of what it currently is, and what could be.
+Experimental... the current examples_ should hopefully give a flavour of what it currently is, and what could be.

-Currently only generation of the main [board].json file is supported.

-On the TODO list is the support of generating:
+On the TODO list is the support :

-- [board]_routing.json file
+- autorouting
-- shapes/[shape].json files
+- generating shapes/[shape].json files
-- components/[component].json files

 Documentation
 =============